bjarnig/WavesetUGens/README.md

 ## Credits & license

-Ports of CDP waveset processes by Trevor Wishart and the Composers Desktop Project — an homage, not an official CDP product.
+Ports of CDP waveset processes by Trevor Wishart and the Composers Desktop Project, not an official CDP product.
 Licensed under **GPL-3.0** (see [`LICENSE`](LICENSE)).